-AIRE presently comprises on the European side alone, 18 projects involving 40 airline, airport, air navigation service provider and industry partners.
-Seven of the 18 project focus directly on complete green flights (i.e. gate-to-gate, instead of on a particular phase of flight), among others between France and the French West Indies.
-One highlight of the programme will be a series of green transatlantic flights with the Airbus A380, the world’s largest airliner.
-In 2009, the European AIRE projects already conducted more than 1,000 flight trials in real conditions with 18 partners.
+AIRE presently comprises, on the European side alone, of 18 demonstration activities involving more than 90 airlines, airport, air navigation service providers and industry partners.
+7 of the 18 projects focus directly on completely green flights (i.e. gate-to-gate, instead of on a particular phase of flight), among others between France and the French West Indies.
+A highlight of the programme is a series of green transatlantic flights with the Airbus A380, the world’s largest airliner.
+By 2014, the European AIRE projects had already conducted more than 30 000 flight trials under real conditions with 18 partners.
 As a result, many of the tested green procedures have already been implemented into ‘day-to-day operations’.

 AIRE is the first large-scale environmental initiative bringing together aviation players from both sides of the Atlantic.
 So far, three AIRE cycles have been successfully completed.